TheThingsNetwork/docs/_content/gateways/kerlink/config.md

 To configure the gateway, you need to download either [The Things Network's packet forwarder (EU version)](https://github.com/TheThingsNetwork/kerlink-station-firmware/blob/master/dota/dota_thethingsnetwork_v1.3_EU.tar.gz) and [produsb.zip](https://github.com/TheThingsNetwork/kerlink-station-firmware/blob/master/dota/produsb.zip) from our Github.

+> You can find [at this link](https://github.com/TheThingsNetwork/kerlink-station-firmware/blob/master/dota/dota_thethingsnetwork_v1.4_EU.tar.gz) a debug version of the packet forwarder.
+With this debug version, the packet forwarder saves its logs on disk.
+You can access then access them by connecting to the Kerlink over serial or SSH, and by executing `tail -f /mnt/fsuser-1/thethingsnetwork/poly_pkt_fwd.log`.
+>
-A [debug version of the packet forwarder](https://github.com/TheThingsNetwork/kerlink-station-firmware/blob/master/dota/dota_thethingsnetwork_v1.4_EU.tar.gz), that include logging, is available.
-If you encounter unexpected behavior you can install this one instead and start troubleshooting.
-We don't recommend using it for extented period of time since it can fill up the disk memory of the gateway.
+> If you encounter unexpected behaviours, you can use the debug version to troubleshoot problems.
+However, we don't recommend using it for extended periods of time or production settings.
+Indeed, since there is no log rotation mechanism, it can fill up the disk memory of the gateway.

-Install the update the following way:
+Follow this procedure to update or replace the packet forwarder:

-- Copy `produsb.sh` (from extracting `produsb.zip`) and `dota_thethingsnetwork_v1.4_EU.tar.gz` onto an empty USB flash drive formatted in FAT-32.
+- Copy `produsb.sh` (from extracting `produsb.zip`) and the `dota_thethingsnetwork_<version>_EU.tar.gz` onto an empty USB flash drive formatted in FAT-32.
 Make sure there is no `.log` file.
 - Plug the USB flash drive into the gateway.
 - Wait for 5 min.
 During this time the gateway will reboot itself.
 - Unplug the key and check that a `.log` file has appeared.
 The file should contain  `WirmaV2 0x080XXXXX updated`.
 This log file prevents any further installation on the gateways to avoid cyclic reboots.